exercism/python/concepts/function-arguments/about.md

 ```

-Arguments can be forced to be keyword--only through the use of the `*` operator.
+Requiring keyword-only arguments for function calls can be done through the use of the `*` operator in the parameter list:

 Following is an example of keyword-only arguments: